Vivek Murthy: Medical career

 Murthy completed his internal medicine residency at Brigham and Women's Hospital and Harvard Medical School.
 As an attending physician at Brigham and Women's Hospital, Murthy cared for thousands of patients while assisting in the education of hundreds of undergraduates, medical students, and residents.

-In 2008, Murthy founded and served as president of Doctors for America, a group of more than 15,000 physicians and medical students supporting high quality affordable care for all.
+In 2008, Murthy founded and served as president of Doctors for America, a group of more than 15,000 physicians and medical students supporting high-quality affordable care for all.

 In 2011, Murthy was appointed by Barack Obama to serve on the Presidential Advisory Council on Prevention, Health Promotion, and Integrative and Public Health within the Department of Health and Human Services.
 The group advises the National Prevention Council on developing strategies and partnerships to advance the nation's health through prevention.
-In 2012, Murthy worked as co-chair of Obama's health care advisory committee during his re-election campaign.
+In 2012, Murthy worked as co-chair of Obama's healthcare advisory committee during his re-election campaign.

 Murthy is also the co-founder and chairman of TrialNetworks, a cloud-based Clinical Trial Optimization System for pharmaceutical and biotechnology trials that improves the quality and efficiency of clinical trials to bring new drugs to market faster and more safely.
 He founded the company as Epernicus in 2008, originally, to be a collaborative networking web platform for scientists to boost research productivity.

-Surgeon General of the United States
+First term as Surgeon General of the United States (2015–2017)

+Nomination

-In November 2013, Murthy was nominated by President Obama for the post of United States surgeon general.
-His nomination met resistance in the Senate by some Democrats, Republicans, and the National Rifle Association regarding previous comments Murthy made declaring gun violence as a threat to public health.
+In November 2013, Murthy was nominated by Barack Obama for the post of United States surgeon general.
+His nomination met resistance in the Senate by some Democrats, Republicans, and the National Rifle Association of America regarding previous comments Murthy made declaring gun violence as a threat to public health.

 Murthy's nomination received broad support from more than 100 medical and public health organizations in the U.S. He received the endorsements of two former surgeons general: David Satcher and Regina Benjamin.
 Another former surgeon general, Richard Carmona opposed the appointment based on Murthy's age.

 On December 15, 2014, Murthy's appointment as surgeon general was approved in a 51–43 Senate vote.